Quotas and Fur Seasons

 Furs that are at their peak in quality (their prime) offer trappers the greatest financial return.
 Successful trappers concentrate their efforts so that they collect most of their furs when pelts are in their prime.

+The fisher head collection program resulted in 90 usable fisher samples being submitted from the 2023-2024 trapping season.
 Each sample was processed and the upper right canine tooth extracted.
 Where the upper right canine was broken or otherwise unusable, an alternate canine tooth was extracted.
-Teeth were measured for length and width dimensions and then radio-graphed (X-rayed) at the Bonnyville Veterinary Clinic.
-The amount of tooth pulp cavity observed on the X-ray plates was assessed to determine juvenile/adult age classification; a large pulp cavity equated to a juvenile animal (< 1 year of age) while teeth exhibiting a closed or narrow pulp cavity were classified as adult animals.
-Examination of pulp cavities included comparing samples to conclusively aged samples to ensure an accurate age class assignment.
-Sex was determined from tooth measurements where the tooth met the criteria in Table 1.
+Teeth were measured for length and width dimensions and radio-graphed (X-rayed).
+The amount of tooth pulp cavity observed on the X-ray plates was assessed to determine juvenile/adult age classification; a large pulp cavity equated to a juvenile animal (< 1 year of age) while teeth exhibiting a closed or narrow pulp cavity were classified as adults (> 1 year of age).
+Sex was determined from tooth dimensions according to the measurement criteria in Table 1.

 ANALYSIS OF SAMPLE DATA

 The intent of fisher management is to maintain a juvenile to adult female ratio in a trapped sample near 3:1.
-The 2022-23 season yielded a juvenile to adult female ratio of 1.45 : 1, indicating a reproduction rate below the desired target of 3 : 1 juveniles to adult females for trapped samples.
+Sample data for the 2023-24 season yielded a ratio of 1.72 : 1 juveniles to adult females.
+The ratio of males to females was 0.96:1, adult male to adult female ratio was 0.88:1, and ratio of juvenile males to juvenile females was 1.05:1.

 Table 1.
 Sex assignment criteria for upper and lower canine teeth using tooth length and width measurements.